statistikZH/STAT_Template/README.md

 - Data license: [Attribution 4.0 International](https://github.com/statistikZH/STAT_Schablone/blob/master/LICENSE_data)
 - Code license: [Copyright (c) <2019> <Statistisches Amt Kanton Zürich>](https://github.com/statistikZH/STAT_Schablone/blob/master/LICENSE_code)

-## Code of Conduct
+## Guidelines for contributing
+We welcome contributions.
+Please see our [CONTRIBUTING.md](https://github.com/statistikZH/STAT_Schablone/blob/master/CONTRIBUTING.md) file for detailed guidelines of how to contribute.

-Please note that this project is released with a [Contributor Code of Conduct](https://github.com/statistikZH/STAT_Schablone/blob/master/code_of_conduct.md).
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/statistikZH/STAT_Schablone/blob/master/CodeOfConduct.md).
 By participating in this project you agree to abide by its terms.